graphile/pg-aggregates/README.md

 COMMENT ON TABLE my_schema.my_table IS E'@behavior -aggregates';
 ```

-You can continue to use your `postgraphile.tags.json5` file, if you used it for postgraphile V4
+You can continue to use your `postgraphile.tags.json5` file if you used it for postgraphile V4

  - to enable aggregates for a specific table
 ```json